dell/csm-docs/content/docs/concepts/replication/high-availability/powerstore-metro.md

 - `colocatedRemote`: The worker node is located near the replication target of the current PowerStore system.
 - `colocatedBoth`: The worker node is located near both the current PowerStore system and its replication pair.

-If local, non-metro hosts are required alongside uniform metro hosts, use the `hostConnectivity.local` field to specify a set of label expressions that describe nodes whose host should be registered with this PowerStore, without optimization.
+> **Note:** If local, non-metro hosts are required alongside uniform metro hosts, use the `hostConnectivity.local` field to specify a set of label expressions
+> that describe nodes whose host should be registered with this PowerStore, without optimization.

 #### Examples: Uniform Metro

+##### Two-Site Metro
 There are two PowerStore systems and two zones — `zone-a` and `zone-b` Nodes in the first zone are labeled `topology.kubernetes.io/zone: zone-a`, and Nodes in the second zone are labeled `topology.kubernetes.io/zone: zone-b`.